bloominstituteoftechnology/Secret-Gists/README.md

 ## Tasks

+Create a token with Github to access your gists and save it in the .env file (see below)

 Run the provided code (yarn start then navigate to localhost:3000/ in your browser)

-Review and implement the functionality stubbed out in this temporary test page.
+Review the functionality implemented in this temporary test page.

+Use the existing functionality as a guide to implement new features making use of encryption.

-Stretch:  Imbed the functionality in a sleek react app with a nice UI.
+Stretch:  Redo the test page so the user can access the same functionality in a sleek react app with a nice UI/UX.

 ## Getting started